aneeshsvn/Transformer-model-to-play-Hangman/README.md

 This file handles data preparation for training:

 Tokenize Function: Converts words (including the hidden letters represented by #) into sequences of numerical indices for the model.
+Also adds tokens representing the start and the end of the sequence.

 WordDataset Class:
 Loads words from a text file.